 Of the eight students who have now completed Grade 9 (the highest grade offered at Srayang High School in rural Preah Vihear Province), six of them have come to Siem Reap to learn new trades.
 Sareng, Tha and Channeang are studying to become primary school teachers by doing practicum work with a career teacher at Wat Bo Primary in the city.
 In addition to learning to teach, some of them are learning computers and English.
 In the coming months, PLF will hire these three grads to be teachers at their former school, Koh Ker Primary.
 These young women have all expressed interest in going back to be of service in education in their home village.

-In addition to those three students, Sreymao has just been accepted to an exclusive
+In addition to those three students, Srey Mao has been accepted to an exclusive

 cooking school in Siem Reap where she’ll spend the next academic year studying to be a chef.
 Sreymao has expressed to us that she may want to open a restaurant in Srayang after her graduation from the cooking school.